MoinSebi/gretl/doc/gretl.explained.md

 ## Bootstrap
 Bootstrapping different combinations of samples from the graph.
 These sub-sets create a smaller graph, which can be interpreted as a "sample" of the original graph.
 We sample from one sample to n samples, where n is the number of samples in the graph.
 Multiple times for each level (n), multiple different (random) samples are selected.
 We calculate similarity statistics on these sub-graphs, and note the amount of nodes and sequence in each similarity level.

+## PS (Path similarity)
+We count the number of path traversing each node.
+Then, this method iterates over each path, and summarizes the amount of sequence and nodes in each similarity category.